bozsahin/ccglab/README.md

 SBCL and CCL are usable out of the box for CCGlab.

 I added Allegro CL support for CCGlab (for calling bash scripts etc.), but somewhat reluctantly.
-Its free versions are so cryptic about heap control you will spend most of your time garbage-collecting rather tha doing useful work.
+Its free versions are so cryptic about heap control you will avoid it and spend most of your time garbage-collecting rather than doing useful work.
 Not worth it, folks.

 Design and development of CCGlab continues to be in SBCL, then checked with CCL.
 Fingers crossed for Allegro CL.